![]() | ![]() | ![]() |

 It is important that national Deaf rugby organisations engage cooperatively with their mainstream national Rugby Unions, that there is mutual understanding of each other’s perspectives and imperatives, and that Deaf rugby tests, championships and tournaments fully comply with all mainstream rugby requirements, albeit being tailored to the particular visual requirements of Deaf participants - e.g. use of flags, referee orientation, no use of voice on-field, additional referees and availability of interpreters to facilitate access to Officials.

-WDR is keen to work closely and cooperatively with World Rugby on progressing Deaf rugby within individual countries and internationally, and establishing productive relationships at both the World Rugby level and between WDR Members and their national Rugby Unions.
+WDR is keen to work closely and cooperatively with ICSD and World Rugby on progressing Deaf rugby within individual countries and internationally, and establishing productive relationships at both the ICSD and World Rugby levels and between WDR Members and their National Deaf Sports Organisations and National Rugby Unions.

 WDR CHAMPIONSHIPS & TOURNAMENTS